-Newmarket is regularly described as ‘the headquarters of British horseracing’.
-That’s because it is home to the largest cluster of training yards in the country.
+Newmarket is regularly described as ‘the headquarters of British horseracing’ due to being home to the country’s largest cluster of training yards.

 Newmarket Free Bets & Betting Offers

 With top-quality racing action throughout the flat season, Newmarket is a regular on ITV Racing, meaning plenty of betting offers from the leading online bookmakers.

 As top bookmakers sponsor many of the top races at Newmarket, expect to see plenty of Newmarket free bet offers and enhanced odds on the action.

 Newmarket Racecourse is located in Suffolk, England, about 13 miles from Cambridge.

 The Rowley Mile Course has a 1 mile 2 furlong straight with some undulations and a small dip around a furlong from the finish.
 This course, with excellent facilities, is used for racing in the spring and autumn, and it hosts seven Group 1 races, including the 1000 and 2000 Guineas.

 The wide nature of the Rowley Mile means it hosts the Cambridgeshire Handicap and the Cesarewitch Handicap, which both have a maximum field size of 35, making them the largest race fields in the UK after the Grand National.